Uranium mining in Australia: Opposition

 Opposition to uranium mining has been considerable in Australia, and notable anti-uranium activists have included Dr Helen Calidicott, Kevin Buzzacott, Jacqui Katona, Yvonne Margarula, and Jillian Marsh.
+In the 1970s and 1980s demonstrations numbering up to tens of thousands people were held around Australia and the loading of yellowcake on ships was disrupted by environmentalists and unionists.
+In 1983 and 1984 the Olypmic Dam mine at Roxby Downs was blockaded and an anti-uranium vigil maintained between each protest.

 In November 2011, Prime Minister Julia Gillard called on the ALP to reverse its policy at the ALP national conference, to allow export of Australian uranium to India.
 India has not signed the nuclear non-proliferation treaty.

 While being welcomed at the time by State and Federal governments as a major boost to the economy, the proposed Olympic Dam expansion of mining operations did attract criticism.
 In 2010, local traditional owners and Indigenous communities protested the proposed expansion.
 In July 2012, more than 400 people joined a "Lizard's Revenge march" to the Olympic Dam site.
 The anti-nuclear activists, including Elder Kevin Buzzacott, protested against the mine expansion and the uranium industry.
 They say the company and the government have put short-term economic gain ahead of environmental and health concerns.
 Organiser Nectaria Calan said police harassed protesters, demanding identification and controlling access to and from their campsite.
 In August 2012, BHP Billiton announced that the expansion was being postponed indefinitely pending investigation of a "new and cheaper design".

 In 2016, BHP Billiton's asset president, Jacqui McGill, announced that the expansion plans would move ahead, "through low-risk, capital efficient underground expansions."